nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 ### General Information
   There are alot of stuff that we can go on about blitzball and there are a lot of strategies involving it.
 But, here are some general stuff before move on:

     * Winning Blitzball isn't required to finish the speedrun.
 Yes, it is faster but only by some 2-3minutes.
-The only parts of the run where the Strength Sphere will matter is Mushroom Rock Road, Seymour 1, possibly Wendigo
+The only parts of the run where the Strength Sphere will matter is Mushroom Rock Road, Seymour 1, possibly Wendigo, Evrae, and Seymour 2.
     * Crits in Blitzball exist but how they crit is still up in the air.
     * If the Luca Goers want to score.
 They are going to score.
     * If they want to troll, They are going to troll.
-They are called Luca Trollers for a reason.
+They are also called Luca Trollers for a reason.
     * Interactions between players pauses the timer, so do your menuing fast.
 Also breaks doesn't start the timer.
 So don't even try to break unless you're scoring and you're not going to survive a break with multiple goers so don't even attempt it.
     * Jassu vs Abus is the only exception of the break scenario.
 Jassu will survive a break with Abus 1v1.
     * Buffer your movement during a pass.
 Rule of thumb is to just look at your minimap during movement.
 Your movement will be according to your minimap direction and will not change regardless of any camera changes so don't confuse yourself.

 ### Graav and Balgerda
   These two will make or break your Blitzball game.
 First, you do not want Graav passing the ball to Bickson or Abus.
 Frankly speaking, you don't want the ball to be in any of their hands at all. and Second, Graav can level up depending on how the 1st half played out giving him access to Venom Tackle, when Graav is level 4 you don't want him to be near you.
+Third, Graav is overall the Pitboss of Blitzball.
+And interactions with Graav will result in Graav winning, he can simply just plow through you if he wants to.

   And now Balgerda, she is a minor threat but don't take her lightly.
-You want to lure her out of her position to prevent her from breaking with your shooter (Tidus or Wakka) but some
+You want to lure her out of her position to prevent her from breaking with your shooter (Tidus or Wakka) but sometimes Balgerda just won't budge.
+Simply break with her and pray that she doesn't block you.
+Balgerda is very much known to grab the ball during key instances of scoring, it's like she can smell your fear of her.

 ### Hiding behind Keepa or the Jassu Train
   It's a bit of both actually, if you get the blitz off you almost probably want to hide behind the goalie with either Letty or Botta.
 While I like the Jassu train it closes off the possibility of being able to pass to other players to score or potentially get Jassu cornered if you move badly enough.
 Hiding with Botta also opens up Jassu to a pass incase the Goers realizes you are just hiding behind the Goalie.
 Look into your mini map if you see a weird Graav coming straight at you from the goal post then pass immediately to Jassu and start the train.

 #### Hiding behind Keepa
   I usually just pass to Botta and have him be the one to hide behind the goalie for these reasons:

     * Letty tends to drag Graav with him to the goal post especially during the very first blitzoff where you have to switch modes to gain control of the players.
 You don't want the Goers to be near anyone of your players who is holding the ball.
     * Botta is closer to the Goal Post.

 ### Tidus Strategies

-#### Why shouldn't I do it?
+#### Why I shouldn't do it?
   * Scoring with Tidus may open the chance get a Goer Score in the last 2 minutes and result to an overtime.
   * Tidus leaves the game after the 3rd minute of the 2nd half.
 If you haven't scored with Tidus after then you're left with Wakka.
   * Scoring with Tidus usually leaves game time for the Goers to score back if you're irresponsible with time management.
 Blitzball AI goes haywire and gets more aggresive if you score first.
 If you're not confident on your Blitzball I must suggest to practice Wakka strats first so you get an idea what time you should be scoring before you attempt Tidus Strats.
   * Scores pause the timer for a bit.
 (Except when you get the score before the "Time's Up" message appears.)
+  * Tidus Strategies doesn't mean you'll win Blitzball.
+It just gives you more leeway to score.

 #### Why should I do it?
   * Tidus has access to Sphere Shot(or Jecht Shot) which allows you to potentially skip breaking with Balgerda and shooting immediately.
   * Tidus has faster movespeed than Wakka which allows him to outrun the goers for a little bit without getting into a break.
 Having said that, the goers will catch up to Tidus soon enough so don't expect you can do a Tidus Train.
   * If you time your scores correctly, the Goers won't have time to score.
 I usually leave around 15-20secs of gametime to make sure I can have ample space to get the ball to Tidus and score before the timer.
-  * If you manage to crit score with Tidus on the 1st Half you can opt out of scoring or do a 2-0 to make sure the Goers don't troll you.
-A slow win tends to fair better than a fast loss coz Tidus can be a really big deal during the Mid Game Boss Rush.
-  * Wakka
+  * Wakka sucks statwise.

 #### Should I get Jecht Shot?
   It depends on you actually.
 The reason why runners opt out of Jecht Shot is because the cutscenes get longer on the ship going to Luca.
-You also need to note that Jecht Shot has a maximum 20seconds animation (excluding ball travel time), so time it right before you attempt to score(2:35 is the bare minimum anything more and you'll cry sayonara to your timeloss).
+You also need to note that Jecht Shot has a maximum 20seconds animation (excluding ball travel time), so time it right before you attempt to score(2:35 is the bare minimum for shooting and anything more will have you cry sayonara to your sacrifice).
 The advantages are that you don't need to break with Balgerda (or if the gods really don't want you to win, Graav) coz Jecht Shot with will deal with them.
-So if you feel like going toe to toe with the Goers with Jecht Shot then feel completely Free.
+So if you feel like going toe to toe with the Goers with Jecht Shot then feel completely free.
+Just note that if you didn't score with Jecht Shot then your efforts are all in vain.

 #### How to do it
   I have to explain the end goal first.
 You want experience with Tidus during the first half then score on the 2nd half optimally.
 You can do this two ways.
 First is that you have to pass with Tidus, Tidus has 3 PA so you have to move back a little to your receiver to prevent any fumbles (usually to Jassu).
 The 2nd One is to shoot with Tidus.
 If you manage to get into any breaks with Tidus during the first half I'll prioritize getting exp with Tidus so I would opt out of any breaks and give the goers the ball and hope for the best.
 The 2nd One is to shoot with Tidus in the first half, and again on the 2nd half for good measure.